UfiairENE/cardgame/README.md

 # cardgame
-A deck of cards games written in Golang
+A deck of cards game written in Golang